Cassandra: The sack of Troy

+Cassandra Imploring the Vengeance of Minerva Against Ajax, by Jerome-Martin Langlois, 1810–1838.

 During the sack of the city, Cassandra sought shelter in the temple of Athena.
-There, she embraced the wooden statue of Athena in supplication for her protection, but was abducted and brutally raped by Ajax the Lesser.
+There, she embraced the wooden statue of Athena in supplication for her protection but was abducted and brutally raped by Ajax the Lesser.
 Cassandra clung so tightly to the statue of the goddess that Ajax knocked it from its stand as he dragged her away.
-Ajax's actions amounted to sacrilege, as he had defiled both the Athena's temple and a person under her protection.
+Ajax's actions amounted to sacrilege, as he had defiled both Athena's temple and a person under her protection.

-In Pseudo-Apollodorus' Epitome, Ajax's death comes at the hands of both Athena and Poseidon.
+In Pseudo-Apollodorus' Epitome Ajax's death comes at the hands of both Athena and Poseidon.
 Athena threw a thunderbolt at his ship, destroying it.
-Ajax made his way to safety on a rock, and declared that he had been saved in spite of Athena's intentions.
-However, Poseidon then split the rock with his trident, casting Ajax to his death.
-Eventually his body washed upon the shores of Myconos, where he was buried by Thetis.
+Ajax made his way to safety on a rock and declared that he had been saved in spite of Athena's intentions.
+However Poseidon then split the rock with his trident, casting Ajax to his death.
+Eventually his body washed up on the shores of Myconos, where he was buried by Thetis.

-In some versions, Cassandra intentionally left a chest behind in Troy that would curse whichever Greek opened it first.
+In some versions Cassandra intentionally left a chest behind in Troy that would curse whichever Greek opened it first.
 Inside the chest was an image of Dionysus, made by Hephaestus and presented to the Trojans by Zeus.
 It was given to the Greek leader Eurypylus as a part of his share of the victory spoils of Troy.
 When he opened the chest and saw the image of the god, he went mad.

 The aftermath of Troy and Cassandra's death

+Clitennestra assale Cassandra davanti all'ara di Apollo (lit, "Clytemnestra attacks Cassandra before the altar of Apollo"), 425-400 bc.

 Once Troy had fallen, Cassandra was taken as a pallake (concubine) by King Agamemnon of Mycenae.
 While he was away at war, Agamemnon's wife, Clytemnestra, had taken Aegisthus as her lover.
 When Cassandra and Agememnon returned to Mycenae, they were ambushed and murdered by Clytemnestra or Aegisthus.
-In many tellings, Cassandra foresees her death and willingly accepts it.
 Various sources state that Cassandra and Agamemnon had twin boys, Teledamus and Pelops, who were murdered by Aegisthus.